telwoo/final-project/README.md

 ### Recommendation for future analysis
 - Fitting test data for ideal cuts and
-- Drop features that have the zero
+- Drop unrelated features so that zeros are removed

 ### Anything team would have done differently
 -info of what was done differently